Datarianna/Sales-Insights-Project/Full Project.md

 ![image](https://github.com/Datarianna/Sales-Insights-Project/assets/138058039/7468ed78-5da7-49e7-a544-ef28f64b9ecd)

-**Answer**: In 2017, the most popular products sold from AtliQ is Prod003, Prod013, and Prod001.
+**Answer**: In 2017, the most popular products sold from AtliQ were Prod003, Prod013, and Prod001.
+In 2018, the most popular products were Prod005, Prod018, Prod016, and Prod013.
+2019 had Prod005, Prod016, and Prod018 as the highest sold products.
+Lastly, 2020 had Prod005 and Prod011 as their highest selling products.
+Seen in the table and the graph, Prod013, Prod018, and Prod018 remain as AtliQ's most popular products since they were consistently the most popular products sold for more than a year.
+There is a noticeable shift in top products from 2018-2020 as less customers purchased less Prod016 and Prod018 in 2019 than they did in 2018, while Prod005 outsold both of them in 2019.
+This would suggest some shift in the market demand for products.

 ### Question 4: How does the sales revenue vary across different regions in India throughout the years?
 I first left joined the Transaction Sales and Market Datasets.